granddivino/Unhinged/readme.txt

  a card with a phone number on it at Kathy.
 Karen then gets Meg and leaves the scene of the accident.

  Question: Where is Karen going now?
- Choice C: Screw the book club, Karen wants to go home and drink box wine by herself.
- Choice D: Go to the supermarket.
+ Choice C: Screw the book club, Karen wants to go home and drink box wine by herself. +3 points Choice D: Go to the supermarket. +1 points

  Scenario 3:
  (Result of choice B)